OLED: Advantages

 OLED displays can be fabricated on flexible plastic substrates, leading to the possible fabrication of flexible organic light-emitting diodes for other new applications, such as roll-up displays embedded in fabrics or clothing.
 If a substrate like polyethylene terephthalate (PET) can be used, the displays may be produced inexpensively.
 Furthermore, plastic substrates are shatter-resistant, unlike the glass displays used in LCD devices.
 Flexible OLED displays are made on polyamide plastic films which are bonded to glass panels during production.
 Once the OLED display is encapsulated, a Laser is used to separate the plastic from the glass in a Laser Lift-Off (LLO) process.
+The flexibility of these substrates will allow for smaller devices to be made to be thinner and made lighter.